Yazeed08/Solara-Executor/README.md

  - How can we tell which descendant is a Model added by InsertService
  - And which descendant has been added by *this* script
    - A simple attribute might not cut it, since those can be added by the trojan script as well
+ - The exact moment at which game.DescendantsAdded is fired is unclear.
+I believe it to be *after* the model has finished loading.
+This is a problem because by that time, it could have done whatever it wanted (perhaps attaching scripts across the entire game)